-Enter the enable command followed by the number or numbers associated with a breakpoint or trace (as listed by the status command) to enable a breakpoint or trace.
+Enter the enable command followed by the number or numbers associated with a breakpoint, trace, or watch (as listed by the status command) to enable a breakpoint, tracepoint, or watchpoint.

-Enter the enable all command or the enable command to activate all previously disabled breakpoints and traces.
+Enter the enable all command or the enable command to activate all previously disabled breakpoints, tracepoints, and watchpoints.

-This command operates on a per program basis; you must first load a program (using the load command) or attach to a process (using the attach command).
+This command operates on a per-program basis; you must first load a program (using the load command) or attach to a process (using the attach command).

-'''

 export [env_variable [= value]]

-'''

 Sets the value of the specified environment variable.
 If no variable is specified, the command displays the values of all environment variables.
-If a variable is specified but no value is specified, then the variable is set to NULL.
+If a variable is specified but no value is specified, the variable is set to NULL.

-This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with fork(2) or with subsequent run or rerun commands.
+This command is not for the current debuggee's environment, but for the environment of any debuggees subsequently created with run or rerun commands.

-'''

-export and setenv are synonyms.
+Note that export and setenv are synonyms.

-'''

-See Chapter 9 for more information on commands that manipulate the environment of subsequent debuggees.
+See Chapter 3 for more information on commands that manipulate the environment of subsequent debuggees.

-file filename
+file [filename]

 Enter the file command without an argument to display the name of the current file scope.
-Include a file name as an argument to change the file scope.
+Include the filename argument to change the file scope.
 Change the file scope to set a breakpoint in a function not in the file currently being executed.
 To see source code for a function not in the file currently being executed, use the file command to set the file scope and the use command to direct the search for the sources of that file.

+func [function]

-func [function] func [integer]
+func [integer]